SQLCODE917/Lodya/README.md

 So that the person is not bored with the diet, the Theme Ingredients should not repeat.
 Ideally, the Theme Ingredients should not repeat for 2 days.
 A Person also has Preferences which alter the meal: limit on number of desserts, disallowed Ingredients, preferred Ingredients, etc)
+The Diet has rules for what dishes should be had on what days, with a mix of dishes that must be had daily with those that could be chosen from a list.

 Multiple People subscribe to this Diet at different times and for different lengths of time.

 A Person might not choose to stick to the Diet assiduously - to follow it every day - they can skip arbitrary days.
 In that case, the skipped days do not roll over - they simply get skipped.
-This could be called a Person's Subscription Schedule.
+This could be called a Person's Diet Schedule.

 The Meal Planner (>You) needs to create the following:
 - Meal Plan for any given day, today or in the future, with the Persons' info, dishes they need, and preparation instructions for those dishes